Arduino-IRremote/Arduino-IRremote/README.md

 # Supported IR Protocols
 Denon / Sharp, JVC, LG,  NEC / Onkyo / Apple, Panasonic / Kaseikyo, RC5, RC6, Samsung, Sony, (Pronto), BoseWave, Lego, Whynter, MagiQuest.<br/>
-Protocols can be switched off and on by definining macros before the line `#incude <IRremote.h>` like [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleReceiver/SimpleReceiver.ino#L14):
+Protocols can be switched off and on by defining macros before the line `#include <IRremote.h>` like [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleReceiver/SimpleReceiver.ino#L14):

 ```
 #define DECODE_NEC
 //#define DECODE_DENON
-#incude <IRremote.h>
+#include <IRremote.h>
 ```

 # [Wiki](https://github.com/Arduino-IRremote/Arduino-IRremote/wiki)
 This is a quite old but maybe useful wiki for this library.

+# Features of the 3.x version
+- You can use any pin for sending now, like you are used with receiving.
+- Simultaneous sending and receiving.
+See the [UnitTest](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/UnitTest/UnitTest.ino#L165-L166) example.
+- No more need to use 32 bit hex values in your code.
+Instead a (8 bit) command value is provided for decoding (as well as an 16 bit address and a protocol number).
+- Protocol values comply to protocol standards, i.e. NEC, Panasonic, Sony, Samsung and JVC decode and send LSB first.
+- Supports more protocols, since adding a protocol is quite easy now.
+- Better documentation and more examples :-).
+- Compatible with tone() library, see [ReceiveDemo](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/ReceiveDemo/ReceiveDemo.ino#L150-L153).
+- Supports more platforms, since the new structure allows to easily add a new platform.
+- Feedback LED also for sending.
+- Ability to generate a non PWM signal to just simulate an active low receiver signal for direct connect to existent receiving devices without using IR.
+- Easy configuration of protocols required, directly in your [source code[(https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleReceiver/SimpleReceiver.ino#L18-L34).
+This reduces the memory footprint and increases decoding time.

 # Converting your program to the 3.1 version
 This must be done also for all versions > 3.0.1 if `USE_NO_SEND_PWM` is defined.<br/>
-Starting with this version, **the generation of PWM is done by software**, thus saving the hardware timer and **enabling abitrary output pins**.<br/>
+Starting with this version, **the generation of PWM is done by software**, thus saving the hardware timer and **enabling arbitrary output pins**.<br/>
 Therefore you must change all `IrSender.begin(true);` by `IrSender.begin(IR_SEND_PIN, ENABLE_LED_FEEDBACK);`.
 If you use a core that does not use the `-flto` flag for compile, you can activate the line `#define SUPPRESS_ERROR_MESSAGE_FOR_BEGIN` in IRRemote.h, if you get false error messages regarding begin() during compilation.